ibhagwan/dots/README-vim.md

     xnoremap Y <Esc>y$gv
 ```

 - By default all modification operators `dcx` copy the modified text to the unnamed `"` register (unless `set clipboard` was set) which can be confusing at first.
 For example, let's say we want to overwrite a word with yanked text, we would naturally do `ciw<Esc>p` or `ciw<ctrl-r>"` only to find out the same word would be pasted (and not our yanked text), to work around that we can tell the `c` operator to copy the text into the 'blackhole' register instead: `"_ciw`.
+Alternatively we can also use the yank register `0` which contains the content of the last yank operation using `"0p` or `"0P` (to paste before the cursor).
 A few useful mappings for my leader key (by default `\`, personally I use `\<space>`) are below, so if I want to change a word without it polluting my registers I would run `<leader>bciw`, similarly if I wish to delete a line I would run `<leader>dd`:

 ```vim
     nnoremap <leader>b "_